We hear the "gig economy" is growing, but we don't hear what it is.

 Gigs are also known as "freelancing" and "independent contracting" jobs.

 This is not the same as being an employee.

 As a freelancer working on a gig (defined by a contract), you have a temporary relationship with the employer that will last until your contract ends.

 If you are currently unemployed, know that many recruiters and employers view your work as a freelancer / contractor as a very positive sign that you are serious about your career.
 This work is also proof that you are a motivated worker with in-demand skills.Advertisement

-[For more about short-term temporary jobs, which are less of a career (or business) than freelancing, see Job-Hunt's Guide to the Temporary Work Option.]
+[For more about very short-term temporary jobs (typically a few days or a week in length), which are done through a temporary staffing agency, see Job-Hunt's Guide to the Temporary Work Option.]

 Working as a contractor can be an excellent way to fill the gap (for both the resume and bank account) between a previous job and the new full-time job you are seeking.
 With so many people unemployed, freelancing may be a good short-term solution that could develop into permanent self-employment.